alibaba/freeline/README.md

 [![Release Version](https://img.shields.io/badge/release-0.8.4-red.svg)](https://github.com/alibaba/freeline/releases) [![BSD3 License](https://img.shields.io/badge/license-BSD3-blue.svg)](https://github.com/alibaba/freeline/blob/master/LICENSE) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/alibaba/freeline/pulls)

-*Freeline* is a fast build and deployment tool for Android.
+*Freeline* is a super fast build tool for Android and an alternative to Instant Run.
 Caching reusable class files and resource indices, it enables incrementally building Android apps, and optionally deploying the update to your device with hot swap.

+See [Freeline official website](https://www.freelinebuild.com) for more information.

 Developed and used by **Ant Fortune ([about us](https://www.antfortune.com/ "about us")) Android Team**, Freeline has been significantly saving time in daily work.
 Inspiring by **Buck** and **Instant Run** but faster than ever, Freeline can finish an incremental build in just a few seconds.
 No more recompile and reinstall again and again before seeing your modifications, Freeline brings life-changing development experience for Android.